jrattanpal/BFFFollow/README.md

 		</li>
 		<li>How it works
 		<ul>
-			<li>BFFFollow will fire a fetch event to retrieve list of followed friends for current user</li>
+			<li>BFFFollow will fire a fetch event to retrieve list of followed records for current user</li>
-			<li>If no friends are followed then current user will be advised to follow one/more friends</li>
+			<li>If no records are followed then current user will be advised to follow one/more records</li>
 			<li>This component has 3 tabs which include 3 components
 			<ul>
 				<li>First tab, <strong>BFFFollow_Feed</strong>,
 				<ul>
-					<li>Shows a drop down of followed friends.
+					<li>Shows a drop down of followed records.
 If a friend is selected then their feed will be fetched.</li>
-					<li>If No friends are followed then a message will be displayed asking user to add one/more friends</li>
+					<li>If No records are followed then a message will be displayed asking user to add one/more records</li>
 				</ul>
 				</li>
 				<li>Second tab, <strong>BFFFollow_Users</strong>,